 How to fix your reviews

 Reviews are significant to your reputation.
 94% of consumers said they would use a business with a four-star rating.
 While only 57% would use one with three stars.
-If you can get your business up just one star level, you could improve your sales by 65%.

 Engage with your complaints

-Encourage happy customers to leave more positive ones.
+Encourage happy customers to leave positive reviews.